Opposites Attract: Commercial performance

-"Opposites Attract" initially rose from number 72 to number 47 the week of December 23, 1989, and landed at number one the week of February 10, 1990, where it remained for three weeks, matching the run of "Straight Up".
-It became Abdul's fourth number-one single on the Billboard Hot 100.
-In doing so, it made Abdul the first female artist to achieve four number-one singles from a debut album.
-It also made her the fourth artist in music history to score four number-one hits from a single album, after Whitney Houston, George Michael and Michael Jackson.
-(Janet Jackson, Mariah Carey, Usher and Katy Perry would later duplicate the feat).
-"Opposites Attract" also topped the charts in Australia and Canada and peaked at number two in the United Kingdom.
+"Opposites Attract" debuted on the week of December 16, 1989, and landed at number one on the week of February 10, 1990, where it remained for three weeks, matching the run of Abdul's previous hit, "Straight Up" (1988).
+It became Abdul's fourth number-one single on the US Billboard Hot 100.
+In doing so, it made Abdul the fourth artist to achieve four number-one singles on a single album, following Whitney Houston, George Michael and Michael Jackson, and achieved six singles in the top five or top ten.
+With the success of the single and its music video, Forever Your Girl topped the Billboard 200 for nine consecutive weeks, selling eight million units.
+The music video's success led to Abdul, Patterson and Reckinger receiving six nominations at the 1990 MTV Video Music Awards, and won a Grammy Award for Best Music Video in at the 33rd Annual Grammy Awards in 1991.